Slavery and Human Trafficking Policy

 We require key suppliers to complete a risk assessment questionnaire that specifically addresses the risks of slavery and human trafficking and includes information requests about the due diligence mechanisms our suppliers have in place.
 The risk assessment process is undertaken each year and any subsequent action plans are reviewed on an ongoing basis.

-The latest submissions of these assessments have indicated no major areas of concern, but we retain a close and ongoing focus on the following areas:
+The latest submissions of these assessments from our UK operations have indicated no major areas of concern, but we retain a close and ongoing focus on the following areas:

 - The Group procures food and drink products and a limited number of branded products including uniforms and merchandising from a small portfolio of suppliers.
 We recognise that production and manufacturing processes can carry a greater risk of poor recruitment and labour practices, especially in developing countries.